Egyptian God Khnum: Myths, Origin Story, Powers, & Importance

 As a creator deity, Khnum was associated with a plethora of Egyptian gods and goddesses.
 For example, the god Ptah, god of craftsmen and patron deity of Memphis, was associated with potter’s wheel Khnum used in molding the cosmic egg.
 In Ptah’s case, Egyptians believed that he created the heaven and earth using that potter’s wheel.

 Other deities that often get associated with this god include: the goddess Maat (goddess of truth and justice) and Thoth (the divine scribe and god of knowledge and wisdom).
-He has also been associated with a host of fertility deities, including Min, Neith, Nebtu, Heka and Menhit.
+Khnum has also been associated with a host of ancient Egyptian fertility deities, including Min, Neith, Nebtu, Heka and Menhit.

 Khnum – the guardian of Elephantine